Savvythelegend/PGDocs/docs/instance_manager.md

 The startup probe ensures that a PostgreSQL instance, whether a primary or standby, has fully started.

-!!!
-Info
+:::info
 By default, the startup probe uses
     [`pg_isready`](https://www.postgresql.org/docs/current/app-pg-isready.html).
     However, the behavior can be customized by specifying a different startup strategy.